jaeeponde/jaeeponde/README.md

 - Exploring **Machine Learning applications on biological datasets**

+- I enjoy **using technology to solve daily life problems - or, to create useless but fun side projects**

 - Languages I use are **Python, C, R, SQL & MATLAB**

 - Reach me on **jaeeponde@gmail.com,jaee.ponde_ug25@ashoka.edu.in**